 Initial offerings are simple processes.
 A company might issue a whitepaper with a full set of details about the project, DApp, or platform.
 The coins are units of the currency that the company will issue when and if it meets the goals set to put in the whitepaper or announcements.

 The initial offering can raise millions of dollars or other currency equivalents in a matter of minutes and hours.
 The trend of fundraising through ICOs is uneven; it was impressive in 2018 but dropped sharply in 2019.
-The total for 2017 was $5.6 billion; it grew to more than $7.8 billion in 2018.
+2017 was $5.6 billion; it grew to more than $7.8 billion in 2018.